chaos-polymtl/lethe/doc/source/examples/resolved_cfd-dem/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 Boundary conditions
 ~~~~~~~~~~~~~~~~~~~~
-We define the boundary conditions in order to have an inlet velocity of 1 m/s on the left, ``slip`` boundary conditions parallel to the flow direction, and an outlet on the right of the domain.
+We define the boundary conditions in order to have an inlet velocity of 1 m/s on the left, ``slip`` boundary conditions parallel to the flow direction, and an outlet on the right of the domain (unspecified condition at ``id = 1``).

 .. code-block:: text